 UK – The Quantum Communications Hub is one of the four key pillars of the pioneering UKNQT programme, a key goal of which has been the development of the UK Quantum Network.
 A test network connecting Cambridge, London and the BT-led tech cluster at Adastral Park has been operational since Q1 2019.
 Later this year this will be connected to the metropolitan QKD network and quantum cluster in Bristol.
 Through RAL Space, the UK is collaborating with Singapore’s CQT on satellite based QKD.
 This and more advanced forms of quantum communication are set to be a focus in phase 2 of the UK’s quantum technology programme.

 EU – Quantum communications is also a key pillar of the EU’s Quantum Technology Flagship.
-In addition the OPENQKD project will prepare the way for the development of QKD in Europe at continental scale.
+In addition the OPENQKD and QCI projects will prepare the way for the development of QKD in Europe at continental scale.
 In addition to a central QKD testbed in Geneva, links will be commissioned to other testbed networks, including in Cambridge (UK) , Madrid (Spain) and Poznan (Poland) using over 1000km of fibre links.
 This builds on network trials in Cambridge and Madrid last year and the long tradition of QKD in Europe dating back to the influential SECOQC network in Vienna.
 It will promote standardisation and the interoperability of equipment, including testing compatibility with satellite based schemes.
 Over 10 countries have also now signed up to support the QCI initiative to study the operational deployment of QKD in Europe.

 US – The US DARPA Quantum Network in Cambridge Massachusetts in 2004 was the world’s first.
 US QKD activity has more recently been reinvigorated by commercial startups such as Quantum Xchange piloting commercial QKD installations.
 The evolving US NQI is likely to further increase the pace of development in this area.